Biocon launches Tacrolimus capsules in US

 Tacrolimus, a calcineurin inhibitor, is an immunosuppressant used in the treatment of organ transplant patients, which reduces the body's ability to reject a transplanted organ.
 It has been particularly effective in treating patients of renal transplant for more than two decades.

-The launch of Tacrolimus capsules, following an approval from the US FDA in November 2020.
+The launch of Tacrolimus capsules, following an approval from the US FDA in November 2020, underscores Biocon's relentless pursuit of its mission to make affordable healthcare accessible.

+Siddharth Mittal, Chief Executive Officer and Managing Director, Biocon, said the launch of Tacrolimus capsules in the US reflects the company's commitment to continually evaluate and expand portfolio of complex products to serve patients.

+The announcement was made after market hours yesterday, 28 December 2020.
+Shares of Biocon fell 3.32% to settle at Rs 465.80 yesterday.

 Powered by Capital Market - Live News